ringale95/govlab-org-team/README.md

 By organizing styles in this manner, we ensure a modular and maintainable approach to styling, with clear separation between global styles and component-specific styles.

-Here’s how you can include the updated information about the components in your README:

----

 ## Reusable Components

 While recreating the team members page, several key visual components were identified, including Avatar, Text, Icon, Dropdown, and TeamCard.
 To streamline development and ensure consistency across the website, these components were implemented as reusable, standalone elements with dynamic inputs.
 This approach enhances maintainability and facilitates the integration of these components throughout the site.